packistry/packistry/README.md

 #### Importing Packages from a Source

-Conductor allows you to import packages directly from a package source (e.g., Gitea, GitHub, Gitlab).
+Packistry allows you to import packages directly from a package source (e.g., Gitea, GitHub, Gitlab).

 To import packages, you can run the following command: